Home / Gossamer-Winged (Lycaenidae) / Small Blue (Cupido minimus)

 Quick Facts

-Host plants Exclusively the kidney vetch (Anthyllis vulneraria)
+Host PlantsThe kidney vetch (Anthyllis vulneraria) serves as the exclusive host.

 Did You Know?